scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 ## Companion objects

-An `object` that has the same name as a class, and is declared in the same file as the class, is called a _"companion object"_.
+An `object` that has the same name as a class, and is declared in the same file as the class, is called a _"companion object_."
 Similarly, the corresponding class is called the object’s companion class.
 A companion class or object can access the private members of its companion.